- Search The Registry

 - Street Team Youth Programs

 - About Us

 - Creating Support

 - My Account

-*On this date in 1947, India held its first election after their independence from Britain.
+*On this date in 1947, India held its first election after its independence from Britain.
 African American Registry uses this month and date from 628 AD to affirm the Siddi people.

 They are a Black African ethnic group from India and Pakistan descended from the Bantu peoples of the East African region.
 The first Siddis arrived in India in the 7th Century at the Bharuch port.
 Several others followed with the first Arab Islamic invasions of the subcontinent in 712 AD.
 They are also believed to have been soldiers with Muhammad bin Qasim's Arab army and were called Zanjis.
 Later the Siddi population grew as slaves brought by the Portuguese and the British.
 Most of them became Muslim, and a small minority became Hindu.